repcaktiw/BootrapSzama/readme.md

 Work in progress...
 Used only one photo for meals carousel in section #posilki, because content was not important in this project.
 Bootstrap carousel is working like a charm, and that was my goal.
+Used custom JS function to make section #Opinie hide/display next opinions.
+Used leaflet library to make simple "where are we" map.
+For now it only shows simple popus.

 ## Tools planned to be used